-Led by the University of Tennessee (UT), SEAMTN is a consortium of companies, universities, federal laboratories, non-profit organizations, and the Tennessee state government that seeks to strengthen the US national security manufacturing base by investing in machine tools research and development, education, workforce development, and supply chain support.
+Led by the University of Tennessee, SEAMTN (“see mountain”) is a consortium of companies, colleges and universities, national laboratories, non-profit organizations, and the Tennessee state government that seeks to strengthen the US industrial base by investing in machine tool research and development, education, workforce development, and supply chain support.
 SEAMTN is part of the 2021 cohort for new defense manufacturing communities established and funded by the Defense Manufacturing Community Support Program (DMCSP).